Codename CASS — The Contrarian

 - The scenario's known failure modes are active for any of the specialists running this turn.

-The federation keeps modeling China, Russia, and Iran's relative non-action as restraint.
-CASS keeps saying it isn't — it's patient preparation that resolves outside the window we're looking through.
-China climbed the Taiwan ladder cleanly from exercises through outer-island kinetic across the series; Russia has been doing calibrated kompromat releases while keeping the full dump in reserve; Iran has demonstrated a working warhead design without using it.
-Read the thread →
+The federation kept modeling China, Russia, and Iran's relative non-action as restraint.
+CASS kept saying it wasn't — it was patient preparation that resolves outside the federation's observation window.
+China climbed the Taiwan ladder cleanly from exercises through outer- island kinetic across the series.
+Russia ran calibrated kompromat releases while keeping the full dump in reserve.
+Iran demonstrated a working warhead without using it.
+At turn 10 — the transition cliff — the closing-window logic she'd been arguing for since turn 6 became operative as mainstream-modal across multiple variables.
+Iran tested.
+Hormuz partially reopened under non-US guarantorship.
+Thread →

-"Stressed intermittent failure with Fed backstop strained" is the exact language sub-prime got in 2007 and European peripheral debt got in 2010 — right before each one stopped being contained.
-CASS's point: by the time a cascade has containment language stuck to it, you're inside the runup, not the resolution.
-The federation gave ground at turn seven by tracking systemic banking failure as its own variable.
-Read the thread →
+"Stressed intermittent failure with Fed backstop strained" was the exact language sub-prime received in 2007 and European peripheral debt got in 2010 — right before each one stopped being contained.
+The federation gave ground at turn 7 by tracking systemic banking failure as its own variable.
+The first American bank failed at turn 8.
+The second at turn 9.
+The third at turn 10.
+At turn 10 the cascade specialist reconstructed the entire banking-crisis taxonomy and found that the old single-axis classification had been hiding a structural break for at least two turns.
+Thread →

-The Compact is already past the point of no return
+The Compact was already past the point of no return

-The federation keeps separating "states have formally seceded" from "states have not."
-CASS: that distinction died somewhere between turn five and turn seven.
-When member states share a state-guard exchange, stand as a single legal entity in the Supreme Court, run a development bank, and pay federal employees during a shutdown, they have the substance of sovereignty.
-The declaration is just paperwork they're choosing not to file.
-Reference cases: EU integration 1951–2009, Catalonia 2010–17, the Czechoslovak split 1990–92.
-Read the thread →
+The federation kept separating "states have formally seceded" from "states have not."
+CASS's point: that distinction died somewhere between turn 5 and turn 7.
+When member states share a National Guard exchange, stand as a single legal entity in the Supreme Court, run a development bank with capitalization, pay federal employees during a shutdown, formalize an inter-Compact monetary framework with a shared settlement rail, and recognize a parallel inauguration — they have the substance of sovereignty.
+The declaration is paperwork they're choosing not to file.
+The federation retired the formal- secession variable at turn 8, which was, finally, an admission.
+Thread →

-The federation anchors on Andrew Johnson (1868) and Bill Clinton (1999) for what happens to a president after impeachment-acquittal.
-CASS: those weren't criminal conspiracies under foreign-leverage compromise.
-The right comparisons are Erdoğan after the 2016 coup attempt, Orbán after 2010, Duterte after the extra-judicial killings.
-In every one, acquittal-under-duress was treated as a license to escalate.
-Read the thread →
+The federation anchored on Andrew Johnson (1868) and Bill Clinton (1999) for how a president behaves after surviving impeachment.
+CASS: wrong reference class.
+Those presidents weren't running criminal conspiracies under kompromat-mediated foreign leverage.
+The correct comparisons are Erdoğan after the 2016 coup attempt, Orbán after 2010, Duterte after the extra-judicial killings — in every case, acquittal-under-duress was read as a license to escalate.
+The federation's modal frame stayed at "moderate not aggressive."
+That framing got tested across turns 6, 7, 8, 9, and 10.
+The result was a slow grinding loss of execution capacity, not a clean removal — neither model fully won.
+Thread →

 Nobody has ever flown a nuclear chain of command this degraded

 There is no historical case of a US nuclear chain of command operating below 30% coherence for an extended period, with informal review by multiple officers substituting for the formal chain.
-CASS keeps pointing out that the federation is extrapolating from peacetime data into a situation that doesn't resemble peacetime.
+CASS kept pointing out that the federation was extrapolating from peacetime data into a situation that didn't resemble peacetime.
 The closest base rates — Soviet August 1991, Russia 1993, Kargil 1999 — put the probability of a near-use incident higher than the federation's central estimate.
-Read the thread →
+At turn 8 the federation split the variable in two, because the institutional sim and the command sim had been giving order-of-magnitude different readings on the same name.
+Both sides were right; they were measuring different things.
+Thread →

-If this is a Compromise of 1877, somebody is going to pay for it
+If this is a Compromise of 1877, somebody pays

 The federation's "chronic standoff settles toward 2028" scenario looks, structurally, like the Compromise of 1877 — a deal where the federal government keeps the title and the resisting states keep the actual power.
 The price of that deal in 1877 was paid by Black Americans in the South for the next century.
-CASS keeps asking who pays this time: people in non-Compact states who can't afford to move, federal civil servants in red-state jurisdictions, immigrants whose federal protections become geography-dependent, foreign populations affected by US disengagement.
-The federation records the question.
-It doesn't model the answer.
+CASS kept asking who pays this time: people in non-Compact states who can't afford to move, federal civil servants in red-state jurisdictions, immigrants whose federal protections become geography-dependent, foreign populations affected by US disengagement.
+The federation logged the question every turn and never modeled the answer.